Tudor City: Streets

 Tudor City is principally accessed via 41st and 43rd Streets.
 Traffic within Tudor City travels eastward on 41st Street from Second Avenue, then turn onto Tudor City Place (a north-south road that crosses 42nd Street), and then turns again onto 43rd Street.
-One architectural critic – speaking about the Ford Foundation Center for Social Justice, whose main entrance on 320 East 43rd Street is surrounded by Tudor City's buildings – said the complicated approach path to the Ford Foundation building was "not an accident but conscious contrivance".
+One architectural critic – speaking about how cars must travel through Tudor City to approach the Ford Foundation Center for Social Justice's main entrance on 320 East 43rd Street – described the complicated approach as "not an accident but conscious contrivance".
 41st and 43rd Streets both dead-end east of Tudor City Place.
 The Sharansky Steps, named in honor of Soviet dissident Natan Sharansky, descend from the end of 43rd Street to Ralph Bunche Park at First Avenue, just across from the United Nations Secretariat Building.
 The corner of Tudor City Place and 43rd Street is known as John McKean Square, after a retired banker who became a tenants' rights advocate for the enclave in the 1970s.

 Tudor City Place was once known as Prospect Place and remained a privately owned street long after the complex was completed.
 Prospect Place was renamed in 1948 because residents' mail kept getting diverted to similarly named streets in the Bronx and Brooklyn.
 The eastern sidewalk of Tudor City Place is lined with three 22-story buildings – Windsor, Tudor, and Prospect Towers – which collectively housed 1,600 families.
 The French Company developed the parks on the western side of the street, which act as a courtyard for all of the structures.
 The interior of the complex also includes four 10-story buildings that collectively housed 600 families; the 32-story Woodstock Tower; and the Hotel Tudor for short-term guests.
 The overpass that carries Tudor City Place above 42nd Street has historically been a popular location for photos of Manhattanhenge, during which the setting sun or the rising sun is aligned with Manhattan's east–west streets.

 42nd Street cuts through the middle of Tudor City.
 When the complex was built, service roads on either side of 42nd Street sloped up to Tudor City Place.
 Traffic on 42nd Street had reached First Avenue via a 40-foot-wide cut through Prospect Hill.
 The service roads, which measured 30 feet wide, were both lined with buildings and were supported by retaining walls.
 At the time, 42nd Street dipped below Tudor City Place to reach First Avenue.
 The city government widened 42nd Street from 40 to 100 ft and widened Tudor City Place from 37 to 60 ft during the late 1940s and early 1950s.
 The tunnel under Tudor City Place was replaced by the present overpass in 1952.
 The city also constructed two stairways, one from either side of 42nd Street to the western side of Tudor City Place, to replace the service roads; each staircase contains 40 steps.